xyphro/UsbGpib/README.md

 ## Microcontroller choice

 Allthough I typically would prefer nowadays an ARM Cortex M0/3/4/7 controller, there is an issue with it.
-Available devices support only max.
+Most available devices support only max.
 3.3V supply voltages, such that there would be a requirement for a level shifter towards the GPIB Bus.
-GPIB is based on 5V (not exactly true, but a first iteration).
+GPIB is based on 5V (not exactly true, but a first approximation).

 This limited the microcontroller choice to e.g. AVR or PIC controllers.
 Because of very good availability I ended up in ATMEGA32U4 controllers.
-Apart of the device supporting 5V I/O voltages, it also does not require a regulator to be part of the application - it has an internal 3.3V regulator.
+In addition to the device supporting 5V I/O voltages, it also does not require a regulator to be part of the application - it has an internal 3.3V regulator.
 This minimizes the full application schematic and BOM.

 Apart from that, there is an excellent USB stack available [http://www.fourwalledcubicle.com/LUFA.php](http://www.fourwalledcubicle.com/LUFA.php).